abdurrahmanbulut/form-validation/README.md

 # form-validation

 This project represents 2 exercise to learn Kotlin.
+Jetpack compose used

 1: A recursive function written in Kotlin that will determine the number of steps it takes for a given positive number to reach 1 according to the Collatz conjecture.